CapgePau-Uppa/2023_TER_detectionGaz/README.md

 Required:
 - An android smartphone (the application does not work on a IOS smartphone)
-- [Android Studio]() installed on your computer
+- [Android Studio](https://developer.android.com/studio) installed on your computer
+- A map of your location as a jpg or jpeg file (the north of the map must be the top of the image)

 #### Download and open the code

+- Download the zip by clicking on Code > Download ZIP
+- Once the download is finished, unzip the file.
+- Open the folder Gas_Detector_App/Java/GasDetector in Android Studio.

 #### Configure

-- Open the config.json
+- Open the config.json in the folder src/main/assets

 ##### Configure your IP